Questionnaire Context, Order, and Meaning

 When designing questionnaires, the order of items on the questionnaire creates a context, or meaning, for the entire questionnaire.
-Items placed early on in the questionnaire affect the way in which people respond to later questions.
+Items placed early in the questionnaire affect the way in which people respond to later questions.

-“Each item will be interpreted by respondents within the context of the questionnaire, previous questions and the wording of each item,” notes Gregory G. Holyk, University of Illinois at Chicago, in the Encyclopedia of Survey Research Methods.
+“Each item will be interpreted by respondents within the context of the questionnaire, previous questions, and the wording of each item,” notes Gregory G. Holyk, University of Illinois at Chicago, in the Encyclopedia of Survey Research Methods.

 To ensure positive use of context in questionnaires, it is important that you clearly define the purpose of the questionnaire.
-Start writing drafts of items to be included on the questionnaire – items that directly relate to the purpose of the questionnaire.
+Start by writing drafts of items to be included on the questionnaire – items that directly relate to the purpose of the questionnaire.
 The next step is to put items into a meaningful format (e.g. open-ended, multiple choice, etc.) and order.
 The order in which items appear can bias people’s thinking and, thus, their responses to your questions.

 After introducing the survey’s general purpose and content, the first question should be easy and nonthreatening; it sets the tone.
 Difficult or sensitive questions are best asked later, once rapport is established.